openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 #### Verification Event {#verification-event}
-The Verification Event is a SSF Event with the event type: "https://schemas.openid.net/secevent/ssf/event-type/verification".
+The Verification Event is an SSF Event with the event type: "https://schemas.openid.net/secevent/ssf/event-type/verification".
 The event contains the following attribute:

 state